-- Disobedience, violence or verbal abuse, theft, repeated unauthorized leave, inappropriate behavior in the workplace, sexual/moral harassment, professional inadequacy or failure to achieve objectives
+- Disobedience, violence or verbal abuse, theft, repeated unauthorized leave, inappropriate behavior in the workplace, sexual harassment, professional inadequacy or failure to achieve objectives

-- Abolition or transformation of positions due to financial difficulties, restructuring in order to protect the company’s competitiveness, or closing of the business
+- Elimination or transformation of positions due to financial difficulties, restructuring in order to protect the company’s competitiveness, or closing the business

 Employee benefits and paid leave in France